Ethan-Gil/RunningKeyCryptanalysisTool/README.md

 The tool may be used through the following link: [https://ethan-gil.github.io/RunningKeyTool/](https://ethan-gil.github.io/RunningKeyTool/)

-#### This software was designed for CSC 438 - Cryptology by Ethan Gil*
-Additonally, if you have any questions, please feel free to contact me at ethan.gil1@outlook.com.
+This software was designed for **CSC 438 - Cryptology** by Ethan Gil.
+If you have any questions, please feel free to contact me at ethan.gil1@outlook.com.